AdobeDocs/graphql-mesh-gateway/src/pages/gateway/create-mesh.md

 1. When you are prompted to confirm that you want to create a mesh, select **Yes**.
 If you want to automatically confirm the creation, add the `-c` or `--autoConfirmAction` flag to your create command.

-  The `aio api-mesh:create` response assigns you a `meshId`, an `apiKey`, and provides a GraphQL endpoint that you can use to query your mesh.
+  The `aio api-mesh:create` response assigns you a `meshId`.
+Use the [`aio api-mesh:status`](command-reference.md#aio-api-meshstatus) command to see the status of your mesh creation.
+You can run the [`aio api-mesh:describe`](command-reference.md#aio-api-meshdescribe) command to get your `apiKey` and a GraphQL endpoint that you can use to query your mesh.

 <InlineAlert variant="info" slots="text"/>